tencho992/tencho992/README.md

 - 🌱 I’m currently learning **Algorithms and the Big O ^.^ dabbling in AI**

-- 👯 I’m looking to collaborate on **any of my repositories!
-Please contribute!**
+- 👯 I’m looking to collaborate **I love co-creating, got any cool ideas?**

 - 🤝 I’m looking for help with **React, Python**